jrandj/aws-solutions-architect-associate/README.md

 1. AWS Network Firewall.

-	* AWS Network Firewall is a managed service that makes it easy to deploy essential network protections for all of your Amazon Virtual Private Clouds (VPCs).
+    * AWS Network Firewall is a managed service that makes it easy to deploy essential network protections for all your Amazon Virtual Private Clouds (VPCs).
+Useful to filter network traffic before it reaches your Internet Gateway, or if you require IPS or for any hardware firewall requirements.

 1. AWS Resource Access Manager (AWS RAM).

     * RAM is a free service that allows you to share AWS resources with other accounts and within your organisation.
 RAM allows you to easily share resources rather than having to create duplicate copies in your different accounts.

     * RAM should be used when sharing resources within the same region.
 VPC peering should be used when sharing across regions.

 1. AWS Secrets Manager.